oleggromov/oxypogon/README.md

 features:
 - add RSS support
 - make possible pagination for lists
-- find out how to deal with static content
 - make oxypogon an executable file that looks for the config and builds the site according to it
 - enable inserting dynamic parts into `pieces`
 - make sure that preview creation works like was desired